-The Code's definition of an interest in a company/entity includes "an ability to exert a significant influence".
-The previous SORP guidance still applies but assessment of any involvement/interest will also consider the above when determining whether or not a group relationship exists.
-This is considered to apply where,
+The Code's definition of an interest in another entity includes "the means by which an entity has control or joint control of, or significant influence over, another entity".
+In accordance with IFRS 10 Consolidated Financial Statements and IFRS 11 Joint Arrangements, assessment of any involvement/interest for the purposes of group accounts will consider the above when determining whether or not a group relationship exists.
+This is considered to apply where the Authority has all of the following: